 Matt and I use holidays as a chance to slow down and savour things.

-We feel so grateful we have the time to sit and sip our morning coffee slowly, watch the sunrise, paddle in the sea, people watch and just enjoy each others company, we spend time loving the simple, small things we never make enough time for at home.
+We feel so grateful to have time to sit and sip our morning coffee slowly, watch the sunrise, paddle in the sea, people watch and just enjoy each others company.
+We spend time loving the simple, small things we never make enough time for at home.

-If you’re holidaying properly and have other ducks in a row you should find it easier to make good choices most of the time and implement a degree of control.
+If you’re holidaying properly and have other ducks in a row you should find it easier to make good choices most of the time and still implement some degree of control.

-Of course you should have the odd indulgence but equally make a distinction between enjoying a little of what you fancy and looking to completely lose yourself in a boozy haze or sugar coma.
+Of course you should enjoy some indulgences but also make a distinction between having some of what you fancy and completely losing yourself in a boozy haze or sugar coma.

 2) Pack Up Some Fitter Food and Go!